-At times, you may want to have a window always on top so that it can be seen or monitored while you work with other applications.
-For example, you may want to browse the web and, at the same time, view and answer to any incoming instant message.
-To keep a window on top, rightclick on the window's titlebar, then select Always On Top.
-Note that this window will be on the top of all windows that are opened in the current workspace.
-If you want to have a window always on the top regardless of the workspace, right-click on the window's titlebar, then select Always on Visible Workspace.
+At times, you may want to force a window to always be in the foreground so that it can be seen or monitored while you work with other applications.
+For example, you may want to browse the web and, at the same time, view and answer incoming instant message.
+To keep a window always in the foreground, right-click on the window's title bar, then select Always On Top.
+This window will now be on the top of all windows opened in the current workspace.
+If you want to have a window always on the top regardless of the workspace, right-click on the window's title bar, then select Always on Visible Workspace.
 This window will now be on top of all other windows across all workspaces.
-You can also move a window by holding the Alt key and dragging the window.